 They Ask Questions

-Now, obviously, in a college interview, they’re going to ask questions.
+Now, obviously, in a college interview, college admissions is going to ask questions.
 To start, there will probably be the more common examples such as “What can you tell me about yourself?” or “Why do you want to attend this school?”
 They’re very similar to questions you may be asked at a job interview.
 A few questions may also pertain to your major, your academic strengths and weaknesses, and where you see yourself in 5 or 10 years.

 On the other hand, some of the questions may be less traditional.
 They might ask in depth about your hobbies, maybe something you mentioned on your essay, or your experiences while in high school.
 The interviewer may also ask you questions regarding your personality and other goals outside of your future career.